Priyanshu078/local_notifications/README.md

 # local_notifications
-This is the simple project to learn local notifications in flutter
+This is a simple project to learn local notifications in flutter